This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 Generic

-Generic programming involves writing the same code for different types to achieve code reuse.
+Generic programming, which means writing the same code for different types to achieve code reuse.
 Before templates were introduced, we could only simulate generics using macros.
-Consider the following simple example:
+Consider the simple example below:

 #define add(T) _ADD_IMPL_##T